 Studying and Mental Illness

-Studying can be a good part of recovery.
-It can help build confidence and increase skills and job options.
-But it can be stressful, which can affect mental health.
+Studying can be a positive and enjoyable experience.
+It can help you build confidence, increase your skills and improve your mental health.
+But it can also be challenging and stressful.
 This section looks at studying with a mental illness.
-It covers what help is available and things to think about when deciding what and where to study
+It covers what help is available and things to think about when deciding what and where to study.

 - Studying can be helpful for people recovering from mental illness.

-- You may be able to get extra help and financial support while you are studying.
+- If you have an existing mental health condition, you may be able to get extra help and financial support while you are studying.

 This section covers:

-4. What if I experience difficulties while studying?
+4. What financial support can I get while studying?

-5. Can I get financial support while studying?
+5. What if I experience difficulties while studying?

 Need practical advice & info?
 We can help.